Reactive programming

 - What is a

-)- Something you can subscribe to to get the most recent value AND any future values
+BehaviorSubject? (private currentPageSubject = new BehaviorSubject<number>(1);)- Something you can subscribe to to get the most recent value AND any future values

 - We can emit a new value to the

-method (passing the new value as the parameter) - Everyone who is subscribed to this
+BehaviorSubjectby using thenextmethod (passing the new value as the parameter) - Everyone who is subscribed to this

-) gets this new value and react on this new value by performing the necessary actions
+BehaviorSubject(most of the timecomponents) gets this new value and react on this new value by performing the necessary actions

 - A

-- Dependency Injection!
+inject(TodoListService)- Dependency Injection!

 - We can either inject classes through the

-or we can use theinject
+constructoror we can use theinjectmethod!

-- Maps each value emitted by an observable (
+operatorinRxJS - Maps each value emitted by an observable (

-) to a new observable - Crucially,
+getTodos) to a new observable - Crucially,

-unsubscribes from the previous observable whenever a new value is emitted.
+switchMapunsubscribes from the previous observable whenever a new value is emitted.
 This makes it ideal for situations where you only want the latest result of an asynchronous operation, such as an HTTP request. - When a new page number is emitted,

-cancels any in-progress requests and starts a new request using the getTodos method with the new page number.
+switchMapcancels any in-progress requests and starts a new request using the getTodos method with the new page number.

 - An